kbdevs/lootlabs-antibypass/README.md

 # LootLabs Anti-Bypass Worker

-## If this seems like too much work, I will personally set it up for $5 crypto!
-(It's worth it)
+## If this seems like too much work, I will personally set it up for $5 crypto (It's worth it!!)

 This Cloudflare Worker ensures that users cannot bypass LootLabs content lockers by directly accessing the destination URL.
 Instead, it dynamically generates a secure, encrypted LootLabs link.